Timothy-Coulter/https---github.com-Timothy-Coulter-backtest_base/README.md

 When subscribing, prefer the metadata keys (`symbol`/`symbols`) rather than bespoke attributes, as they are populated uniformly regardless of which module produced the event.

+## Engine Workflow

+The canonical simulation loop—from market data ingestion through strategy signals, risk evaluation, order routing, broker fills, and portfolio/performance updates—is documented in detail (with a Mermaid diagram) in `docs/engine_workflow.md`.
+Reference it when implementing new components or investigating event ordering.

 ## Development Commands

 ### Code Formatting and Linting